VortexAMM/deflationary-token/README.md

-# Anti-Token : The first mechanical token
+# Anti-Token : The first deflationary token
 ### *This is a description of the SmartLink deflationary token in LIGO !*

 #### Introduction